google/cel-spec/doc/intro.md

 CEL expressions are usually type checked, though the language is designed such that type checking is optional.
-Moreover, the language can deal with dynamically typed features of proto3 like `google.protobuf.Struct`.
+Moreover, the language can deal with dynamically typed features of the most recent protocol buffer standard, [proto3][2], like `google.protobuf.Struct`.
 Consider the field `account.properties` which has type `Struct`.
 This type represents an untyped Object and is similar to JSON's notion of an Object.
-Many APIs use this type for representing user defined data which doesn't have a matching protobuf type.
-Within CEL, these objects support the same accesses and functions as messages:
+Many APIs use this type for representing user defined data which doesn't have a matching protocol buffer type.
+Within CEL, these objects support the same accesses and functions as protocol buffer types:

 ```proto
 has(account.properties.id) && size(account.properties.id) > 0